Elme Communities (ELME)

 Paul T. McDermott, Chairman of the Board, President and Chief Executive Officer

-Mr. McDermott was elected to the Board and named President and Chief Executive Officer of Elme Communities in October 2013.
-Prior to joining Elme Communities, he served as Senior Vice President and Managing Director for Rockefeller Group Investment Management Corp., a wholly owned subsidiary of Mitsubishi Estate Co., Ltd., from 2010 to 2013.
-His responsibilities at Rockefeller Group Investment Management Corp. included interfacing with private equity clients.
-From 2006 to 2010, he was Principal and Chief Transaction Officer at PNC Realty Investors, where he led national acquisition, disposition, development, and capital markets efforts.
-Between 2002 and 2006, he held two officer roles at Freddie Mac: Chief Credit Officer of the Multifamily Division and Head of Multifamily Structured Finance and Affordable Housing.
-From 1997 to 2002, he was Head of the Washington, D.C.
-Region for Lend Lease Real Estate Investments.
-Mr. McDermott has also served on the Board of Directors at Orange Bank & Trust Co. and was previously involved with Orange County Bancorp, Inc.
+Paul T. McDermott was elected to the Board and named President and Chief Executive Officer of Elme Communities in October 2013, and became Chairman of the Board in 2018.
+Prior to joining Elme Communities (formerly WashREIT), he served as Senior Vice President and Managing Director for Rockefeller Group Investment Management Corp., a subsidiary of Mitsubishi Estate Co., Ltd., from 2010 to 2013, where he headed the domestic acquisitions team and interfaced with private equity clients.
+From 2006 to 2010, he was Principal and Chief Transaction Officer at PNC Realty Investors.
+He also held officer roles at Freddie Mac between 2002 and 2006, including Chief Credit Officer of the Multifamily Division, and was Head of the Washington, D.C.
+Region for Lend Lease Real Estate Investments from 1997 to 2002.

 Steven M. Freishtat, Executive Vice President and Chief Financial Officer

-Tiffany M. Butcher, Executive Vice President and Chief Operating Officer
+Tiffany Butcher, Executive Vice President and Chief Operating Officer

-Ms. Butcher joined Elme Communities in July 2023.
-In her capacity, she is responsible for guiding the company's operating strategy, advancing and implementing operational improvements, and aligning day-to-day operations and asset management with the strategic goals set by the CEO and Board of Trustees.
-Prior to joining Elme Communities, Ms. Butcher held various positions at JBG SMITH Properties since 2007, where she was named Chief Residential Officer in January 2023 and previously served as Executive Vice President from 2017 to 2023.
+Tiffany Butcher joined Elme Communities in July 2023.
+Before her role at Elme Communities, Ms. Butcher held various positions at JBG SMITH Properties since 2007, including Chief Residential Officer in January 2023 and Executive Vice President from 2017 to 2023.

-W. Drew Hammond, Senior Vice President, Chief Administrative Officer, Treasurer and Secretary
+W. Drew Hammond, Senior Vice President, Chief Administrative Officer and Treasurer

 AI Analysis | Feedback